Pre-med/Pre-dental/Pre-vet | Pre-nursing | Pre-law | Pre-business | Engineering

 Since entrance requirements may vary from one medical/dental/veterinary school to another, the student should become acquainted with the requirements of likely candidate schools for graduate work.
 The following materials on reserve in the duPont Library or available in the office of the committee chair list requirements for these three types of schools: 1) Medical School Admission Requirements, United States and Canada; 2) ASDA's Guide to Dental Schools: Admission Requirements; and 3) Veterinary Medical School Admission Requirements in the United States and Canada.
 Students should also consult the requirements posted on the website or consult the Dean of Admissions at the schools that you plan to attend.

 Students who expect to apply to professional programs in the health sciences during their senior year must take the appropriate admissions test before the beginning of their senior year.
-Preparation for both the Medical College Admissions Test (MCAT) and the Dental Admissions Test (DAT) includes two semesters of biology with a laboratory component (usually Biology 133 and Biology 233 and an advanced biology course chosen in consultation with the chair of the Health Professions Advisory Committee), a year of general chemistry (Chemistry 101 and 102 or Chemistry 120 and an upper level course like biochemistry), a year of organic chemistry (Chemistry 201 and 202), and a year of physics (Physics 101 and 102).
+Preparation for both the Medical College Admissions Test (MCAT) and the Dental Admissions Test (DAT) includes two semesters of biology with a laboratory component (usually Biology 133 and Biology 233 and an advanced biology course chosen in consultation with the chair of the Health Professions Advisory Committee), a year of general chemistry (Chemistry 120 and an upper level laboratory chemistry course like biochemistry), a year of organic chemistry (Chemistry 201 and 202), and a year of physics (Physics 101 and 102).
 These courses need to be completed prior to the senior year so that the student can take the MCAT before the fall of that year.
 Although not required, additional courses in biology can provide excellent preparation for the MCAT.
+The MCAT also requires one semester each of introductory psychology (Psychology 100), introductory sociology (Non-departmental 110), and statistics (Statistics 204).
 Students who are planning to take the Veterinary Admissions Test (VAT) may postpone physics until the senior year, since physics is not required for the VAT.
 Preveterinary students should note, however, that many veterinary schools require the MCAT or the Graduate Record Exam (GRE) instead of the VAT.

 Courses that medical and dental schools are most likely to require, in addition to the eight listed above, include math (or calculus), two English courses (writing across the curriculum does not meet this requirement), and biochemistry.
 Courses that veterinary medical schools are most likely to require, in addition to the ones above, are microbiology, biochemistry, and animal science.
 A student who expects to apply to a school with an animal science requirement needs to consult the chair of the Health Professions Advisory Committee about methods of meeting this requirement.
 For admission to schools requiring animal science courses, a student may attend summer school at, or take a correspondence course from, a university with a program in this field.
 The student should receive approval of the veterinary school that he/she is applying to before enrolling in a summer school or correspondence course.
 In addition to completing these courses, premedical students are expected to complete the general requirements of the college and the requirements of their major.